Dogpatch USA: Bud Pelsor Ownership

-In December 2017, Pelsor announced that he had reached an agreement to lease the park to Heritage USA, Inc., a company owned by David Hare, not to be confused with Heritage USA, a Christian theme park by the same name in South Carolina that closed in 1989.
+In December 2017, Pelsor announced that he had reached an agreement to lease the park to Heritage USA, Inc., a company owned by David Hare (not to be confused with Heritage USA, a Christian theme park by the same name in South Carolina that closed in 1989).
 Hare intended to develop the property into Heritage USA Ozarks Resort at Historic Dogpatch beginning in March 2018.
-However, on August 20, 2018 Debra Nielson, the hotel's owner, filed a lawsuit in Newton County Circuit Court to evict David Hare from her property.
+However, on August 20, 2018, Debra Nielson, the hotel's owner, filed a lawsuit in Newton County Circuit Court to evict David Hare from her property.
 The park became once again abandoned.
 Pelsor stated that Hare had fallen behind on lease payments.
 Even though he was continuing to make YouTube videos advertising the park, and vacationers had paid and left deposits on hotel rooms, the hotel was vacant and utilities were cut off, while Hare and Heritage USA had become unreachable.
-Court filings with Pulaski County Circuit Court show that Heritage agreed to pay $5,500 a month for use of the property and in fact never paid anything, in addition to not paying for insurance on the property which had also been cancelled, leading to what Nielson described as an emergency situation.
+Court filings with Pulaski County Circuit Court show that Heritage had agreed to pay $5,500 a month for use of the property and in fact had never paid anything, in addition to not paying for insurance on the property which had also been cancelled, leading to what Nielson described as an emergency situation.
 It also alleges an inspection showed "significant damage to the premises."
-Nielson's attorney has stated that a process to serve Hare with legal papers has been on going, but so far he has exhausted all means available to him to find Hare.
+Nielson's attorney has stated that a process to serve Hare with legal papers has been ongoing, but so far he has exhausted all means available to him to find Hare.

-December 15, 2019, Pelsor was served with a foreclosure notice.
+On December 15, 2019, Pelsor was served with a foreclosure notice.
 Owing $922,000 on a $1 million promissory note supposed to be paid off earlier in August that year, and also facing a lawsuit, he decided to leave the state.

 Johnny Morris and Bass Pro Shops

-The park was planned to be put up for auction on courthouse steps March 3, 2020, but a "Motion to Cancel Foreclosure Sale" was filed in Newton County Circuit Court on February 27.
+The park was planned to be put up for auction on the Newton County courthouse steps on March 3, 2020, but a "Motion to Cancel Foreclosure Sale" was filed in Newton County Circuit Court on February 27.
 The Nances, who still held the mortgage on Dogpatch, postponed the auction for two months pending contract negotiations with a new buyer.
 On June 5, 2020, paperwork was filed at Newton County Circuit Court in Jasper indicating the park had been sold for $1.12 Million.
-The new owners were listed as Down By the Falls LLC, a corporation created in Delaware but with a Springfield, Missouri street address.
+The new owners were listed as Down By the Falls LLC, a corporation created in Delaware but with a Springfield, Missouri, street address.

-By August 2020 the new owner had been revealed as Johnny Morris founder of Bass Pro Shops.
+By August 2020 the new owner had been revealed as Johnny Morris, founder of Bass Pro Shops.
 He expressed his desire to take time and restore the park, though did not reveal specific plans saying only everything was in the early stages and that it would be "An ode to the heritage of the Ozarks and the abundant wildlife and natural beauty found here".